Depreciation & Recapture

 - Do not improve the property but keep your property in an ordinarily efficient operating condition.

-Note: Repainting your property, fixing gutters or floors, fixing leaks, plastering, and replacing broken windows are examples of repairs.
-If you make repairs as part of an extensive remodeling or restoration of your property and these repairs directly benefit or are incurred due to this restoration of your property, then the whole job is a capital improvement.
-In that case, you should capitalize and depreciate the repair costs as the same class of property that you have restored or remodeled as discussed above.
+Note: Repainting your property, fixing gutters or floors, fixing leaks, plastering, and replacing broken windows, roof shingles, and rain gutters are examples of repairs.
+If you make repairs as part of an extensive remodeling or restoration of your property and these repairs directly benefit or contribute to the restoration of your property, then the whole job is a capital improvement.
+In this case, you should capitalize and depreciate the repair costs in the restoration or remodeling project as the same class of property that you have restored or remodeled as discussed above.

 - Publication 527, Residential Rental Property (Including Rental of Vacation Homes)